You’re hoping we will say remodels can be so much fun if you know these things first. We could, but that would be a lie.

 JJ herded the boys out the door for practice and yelled, “Everyone is gone.
 I’ll be back after I drop the boys off.”

-He had forgotten a tool or something and had come back to grab it.
+He had forgotten a tool or something and returned to grab it.

 I scarred that man for life.
 And he me.